List of television shows notable for negative reception: Variety and sketch comedy shows

-Only one partial episode of this 1969 ABC sketch comedy show aired, as it was cancelled only ten minutes into its broadcast due to its off-color content.
+Only one partial episode of this 1969 ABC sketch comedy show aired, as it was canceled only ten minutes into its broadcast due to its off-color content.
 The show was ranked 27th on TV Guide's "50 Worst TV Shows of All Time", and What Were They Thinking?: The 100 Dumbest Events in Television History ranked it at number 25.